• Skip to primary navigation

 👩🏻🍳 Storage

-Because these cookies are covered in dairy-based frosting, it's best to keep them stored in a single layer in an airtight container in the fridge.
-You can let them chill for a few hours until solid and then layer them in a container between sheets of parchment paper or wax paper to help prevent the cookies from sticking together.
-Keep them stored in the fridge for up to a week.
+Refrigeration: To maintain freshness, store the cookies in a single layer in an airtight container in the refrigerator.
+Allow them to chill until solid before layering them between sheets of parchment or wax paper to prevent sticking.
+Refrigerate for up to a week.

 ⏲️ Make Ahead Instructions